zZedx/The-Lodge-Lyfe---Frontend/README.md

 ## Contributing

-Any contributions you make are greatly appreciated.
+Any contributions you make are greatly appreciated .